 Protect your body

 Wrapping your hands correctly is an essential part of keeping your body safe while training.
 Many new students unfortunately rush this process.
 They then find themselves soon picking up wrist injuries among other hand-related injuries.
-Your hand is made up of many delicate little bones and without proper protection through wrapping them and following correct technique, you are likely to do your body more damage than good.
+Many delicate little bones make up your hand, and you have to wrap them and following correct technique to avoid injury.

 Check out this article & video by Ben Johnston (former World Champion in Muay Thai) here on how to wrap your hands correctly.
 It may take a bit of time to get the knack of, but it will save you from injury down the road.
 Well worth the investment.